microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-"15"-Preview.md

 # JavaScript "Salsa" Language Service

-With the release of "Dev15 Preview", we have included a preview of a new JavaScript language service, internally codenamed "Salsa".
+Visual Studio "15" Preview includes a preview of a new JavaScript language service, internally codenamed "Salsa".
 This may be switched on or off via a registry key.

 Salsa also powers the JavaScript language service in VS Code, and most of the below info applies there also.
 See [VSCode release notes](https://github.com/Microsoft/vscode-docs/blob/vnext/release-notes/latest.md#languages---javascript)